designcise/bitframe/README.md

 At the core of our development, we've tried very hard to abide by some simple rules that we've mostly found missing in other microframeworks:

 1. Be well-documented and intuitive;
-1. Facilitate the developer and be nonintrusive;
+1. Facilitate the developer and be non-intrusive;
 1. Be free of unnecessary bloat;
-1. Promote modularity to allow any component of the framework to be easily replaced;
+1. Promote modularity and customizability to allow any component of the framework to be easily replaced;
 1. Provide the flexibility of using existing PSR-15 / PSR-7 middlewares that plug right in easily;
 1. Provide the ability to share variables and application data seamlessly across all the middlewares.